ChetanXpro/short-video-automation/README.md

 # Short Video Automation

 Automate the creation of short videos with text-to-speech, audio merging, image overlay, and background audio.
+It takes average 40 second to create a sort video

 # Example videos